Don't Trip Yourself up While Buying a Home

-In the rush of excitement that comes with an accepted offer and a "yes" from the lender, some homebuyers make the error of taking their enthusiasm straight to the mall or furniture store.
-Until your loan closes, there still remain some hoops to jump through.
-Below you'll find a list of actions to avoid during this crucial time of your home purchase.
+With the thrill that comes with an accepted offer and a "yes" from the lender, some homebuyers make the error of carrying their enthusiasm straight to the mall or furniture store.
+Keep in mind that until you get the keys, your lender is watching your accounts very closely.
+Here are some things to stay clear of during the home buying process to be sure the transaction goes smoothly.

-Don't buy big-ticket items.
-Although you may be listing ways to turn your new house into a castle, avoid big ticket purchases like appliances, electronics, or furniture.
-You will also want to avoid vacations and car purchases until your loan closes.
-You may send up red flags with your lender if you purchase your furniture on your credit cards during your loan process.
-Using cash to buy big-ticket items can even be an issue: most lenders consider your available cash when approving your mortgage loan.
+Don't overspend on big-ticket items Although you may be planning ways to turn your new home into a castle, avoid major purchases like appliances, electronics, or furniture.
+We also recommend that you keep away from vacations and car purchases until the closing of your loan.
+Financing new stainless steel appliances with a store card or a bank credit card could put your credit worthiness at risk when you need it the most.
+Using cash to buy big-ticket items can even be a mistake: many lenders look at your cash on hand when approving your mortgage loan.

-Don't change banks or move finances around in your accounts.
-As the lender considers your loan application, you will likely be asked to produce bank statements for recent months on your checking accounts, savings accounts, money market funds and other liquid assets.
-In order to detect fraud, lenders look for a clear and consistent picture of how you earn your living and where any additional wealth comes from.
-Even for practical reasons, moving around cash or changing banks may make it more difficult for the lending institution to verify your account history.
+Don't switch banks or move cash around in your bank accounts.
+As the lender considers your mortgage loan application, you will probably be instructed to submit bank statements for recent months for your checking and savings accounts, money market accounts and other liquid finances.
+In order to avoid fraud, lenders look for clear documentation of how you earn your living and where additional money comes from.
+No matter the purpose, changing banks or transferring funds may raise a red flag with the lender and impede your qualification process.

 Looking to Buy?